-NZ Lifestyle Block Smart Series Part Four: Architect Julie Villard’s eco home built with cross-laminated timber — and a French touch
+NZ Lifestyle Block Smart Series Part Four: Architect Julie Villard’s eco home built is with cross-laminated timber — and a French touch

 French architect Julie Villard has built a quiet, airy, compact smart home above a noisy port.